 Your child will need to know where he can play at school and which areas might be out of bounds.
 Most schools also have rules about wearing shoes, hats and sunscreen, as well as playground behaviour.

-Meet with the principal before school begins to discuss your child’s additional needs.
+Meet with the principal before school begins to discuss your child’s needs.
 The school will look for ways to accommodate these needs.

-Here are some issues you could discuss:
+Here are some issues you could think about and discuss with the principal:

 - Does the school have experience with children with additional needs?